 The Facts Behind Certified Used Vehicles

 “Certified” is stamped on most everything these days.
 It’s also the latest buzzword - and big business - in used cars.

-Buying a pre-owned certified used car provides peace of mind to a buyer, as it signifies that the used vehicle was inspected and repaired (where necessary) to be in optimal condition before being offered as a certified used car for sale.
+Buying a pre-owned certified used vehicle provides peace of mind to a buyer, as it signifies that the used vehicle was inspected and repaired (where necessary) to be in optimal condition before being offered as a certified used vehicle for sale.

 The Process - How Used Cars are Certified